mohammadhoseinzahedi/namaball/README.md

 It shows supported competitions livescore and standings

 ## Getting Started
-First Make an .env file in your route directory and add following parameters:
+First, make an .env file in your route directory and add following parameters:

 ```env
 APP_URL=your app url for local dev its http://localhost:3000